NextGeoss/ckanext-nextgeossharvest/README.md

 }
 ```

+### <a name="running-gdacs"></a>Running a GDACS harvester
+1. Add `gdacs` to the list of plugins in your .ini file.
+2. Create a new harvester via the harvester interface.
+3. Select `GDACS Harvester` from the list of harvesters.
 ### <a name="running-vitocgss1"></a>Running a VITO CGS S1 harvester
 1. Add `cgss1` to the list of plugins in your .ini file.
 2. Create a new harvester via the harvester interface.